 Medicare is an individual insurance system, but there are times when one spouse’s eligibility may help the other receive certain benefits.

-Keep reading to find out how you or your spouse may be able to qualify for Medicare based on work history and age.
+This article looks at how you or your spouse may qualify for Medicare based on work history and age.

 If a person’s spouse didn’t work, they may still qualify for Medicare Part A based on their spouse’s work history when they turn age 65.